-Sleeping For Longer Than 8 Hours A Night Could Point To A Larger Health Issue
+If You Sleep More Than 8 Hours A Night, It Could Be A Sign Of A Larger Health Issue

 It’s well known that not getting enough sleep can mess with your health in the long run, but new research suggests that getting too much sleep can be just as bad — and maybe even worse.
 A study published in the Journal of the American Heart Association (JAHA) claims that sleeping more than eight hours every night might point to a larger health issue.
 Business Insider reports that, according to the new study, participants who slept for 10 hours every night had a 49 percent higher risk of cardiovascular illnesses, were 56 percent more likely to experience a stroke, and had a 30 percent greater chance of dying earlier than those who slept less on an ongoing basis.